klaus78/Get-started-with-Data-Science/README.md

 # Get-started-with-Data-Science
-A set of exercises to get started with Data Science.
+A set of exercises in Python to get started with Data Science.